Elvis Andrus Preview, Player Props: White Sox vs. Padres

 Elvis Andrus At The Plate

+- Andrus has picked up a hit in 63 of 109 games this year, with multiple hits 25 times.

-- In 5.6% of his games this season, he has hit a home run, and 1.5% of his trips to the plate.
+- In 5.5% of his games this season, he has hit a home run, and 1.5% of his trips to the dish.

-- Andrus has picked up an RBI in 24.1% of his games this year, with more than one RBI in 13.9% of his games.
-He has also plated three or more runs in three contests.
+- In 26 games this season (23.9%), Andrus has picked up an RBI, and in 15 of those games (13.8%) he had two or more.
+He has also driven in three or more of his team's runs in three contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.